According to Illinois Instructions for Form IL1040, there are certain stipulations that will require you to file an Illinois tax return.

 - You must file and include as Illinois income any compensation you received from an employer in these states.
 Compensation paid to Illinois residents working in these states is taxed by Illinois.
 Based on reciprocal agreements between Illinois and these states, these states do not tax the compensation of Illinois residents.

 - If your employer in any of these states withheld that state’s tax from your compensation, you may file the correct form with that state to claim a refund.
 You may not use tax withheld by an employer for these states as a credit on your Illinois return.

-- You are a retired Illinois resident:
+If you are a retired Illinois resident:

-- You must file an Illinois tax return, however, certain types of retirement income may be subtracted from your Illinois income.
+If you filed a federal return, you must file an Illinois tax return, however, certain types of retirement income may be subtracted from your Illinois income.